 This makes it fitting that the entrance ways into the New Jerusalem are pearls.
-It's through the sufferings of Jesus that God made a way for us to be forgiven.
+For it's through the sufferings of Jesus that God made a way for us to be forgiven.
 And it's through life's irritations that God matures our faith.

-For all eternity, each time we pass through the pearly gates we'll thank God for the irritations and sufferings.
+For all eternity, each time we pass through the pearly gates we'll thank God for our trials.

 "And the street of the city..."
 Notice, it's not "streets" (plural), but "street" (singular).
-Unlike other cities, there's not a maze of arteries - no spaghetti junctions.
+Unlike other cities, there's not a maze of arteries - no spaghetti junctions in heaven.
 There's only one way to God... one street!

 And John says it's made of "pure gold, like transparent glass."
-On Earth, gold is highly valued, but in heaven, it's used as asphalt.
+On Earth, gold is highly valued, but in heaven it's used as asphalt.
 Grace, mercy, peace, patience - spiritual commodities - are the real treasure!

 Verse 22, "But I saw no temple in it, for the Lord God Almighty and the Lamb are its temple."
-This is odd...

-In the former Jerusalem, the Jewish Temple was the city's chief attraction.
-It towered over the city's skyline.

-In the OT, it was the one place on Earth where you were sure to meet God.
-You worshipped, offered sacrifice, took vows, celebrated feast days, performed rituals - all at the Temple.
+And this is odd...
+In Jerusalem of old, the Temple was the city's chief attraction.
+In OT times it was the place on Earth where you were sure to meet God.
+You worshipped, offered sacrifice, took vows, celebrated feasts, followed rituals - all at the Temple.
 It was the epitome of religion.

 This is exactly why it no longer exists!
 The absence of the Temple means God will put an end to religion.
 God tolerated Jewish religion to teach us spiritual lessons.
 But people focused on the Law, rather than love.
 They fixated on rules, rather than the Ruler.
-God desires a love relationship with His people, not religious obligation.
-Thus, in the end, there's no Temple.
+God desires a love-relationship with His people, not religious obligation.
+Thus, in eternity there's no Temple.